UllaRisager/Learn-with-Locals/_posts/2017-05-28-teach-your-mates-how-to-code.md

 We talked about it many times, we figured out which areas interested them, and we found that we had similar interests in exchanging our skills.

-😃 A real win-win situation.
+A real win-win situation! 😃

 ### &nbsp;